 The Hanseatic Museum

-After exploring Bryggen from the outside, step into the past at the Hanseatic museum.
-Located inside one of the beautiful old buildings in Bryggen, the Hanseatic museum is an excellent spot to learn more about the city’s history.
+Located inside one of the beautiful old buildings in Bryggen, the Hanseatic Museum is an excellent spot to learn more about Bergen’s history.

-At one point in time, Bryggen was heavily trafficked by a group of merchants called the Hanseatic league who used Bergen as a hub for their trading activities.
+Hundreds of years ago, a group of merchants called the Hanseatic League used Bergen as a trading hub.
 Their contribution to the city was so profound that at one point Bergen was known as one of the biggest trading hubs in Northern Europe.
-Today the merchants are long gone, but you can still learn a lot about them and how they are tied to Bergen’s past at the Hanseatic museum.

 In the afternoon, head to the Clarion Collection hotel for the best-kept secret attraction in Bergen.
 The Clarion Collection hotel is one of the finest, and consequentially most expensive, accommodation options in the city.
 Located right next to Bryggen, you’ll recognize the hotel from its large tower standing tall beside the colourful buildings.